devopslv/home/content/devopspro2016_review.rst

 `Check other conference presentations`_

-// Note on Software and Infra dev as merging trend Lately we can see that operations are adopting best practices from development - we're talking about configuration code smell, unit and functional tests for infrastructure, keeping configuration in source control, etc. We can even apply tools used by testers to make test scenarios - Cucumber for example.
+Lately we can see that operations are adopting best practices from development - we're talking about configuration code smell, unit and functional tests for infrastructure, keeping configuration in source control, etc. We can even apply tools used by testers to make test scenarios - Cucumber for example.